Cusdis/blog/content/blog/build-a-saas-project-with-nextjs-in-a-week.md

 ---
-title: How did I build a SaaS with Next.js in a week
+title: How I built a SaaS with Next.js in a week
 date: 2021-06-02
 ---